Why More People are Paying out of Pocket for Healthcare…even during a recession

 The good news is that you’ve got options and alternatives when it comes to taking care of your back or knee pain.

-If you don’t want to be prescribed medication, you don’t want to deal with procedures like injections or surgery, and you don’t want to go to traditional physical therapy and feel like you’re wasting your time because you are ignored or are doing the same exercises over and over – the answer is to go outside of your insurance and pay out of pocket.
+You don’t want to be prescribed medication and you don’t want to deal with procedures like injections or surgery.
+Or you don’t want to go to traditional physical therapy and feel like you’re wasting your time.
+The answer is to go outside of your insurance and pay out of pocket.

 This is known as going “out of network”.

-And more and more people are doing it because they are fed up with the traditional models of healthcare and physical therapy that don’t give them the results they are looking for.
+More people are doing it because they are fed up with the traditional models.
+Models of healthcare and physical therapy that don’t give them the results they are looking for.

 But isn’t that expensive?
 Not at all, and it really depends on what you value.

-For me, and for most of the folks that we work with, it’s far more costly to live with chronic back pain, have to miss out on activities you love, and end up with a surgery you never even wanted.
+For me, and for most of the folks that we work with, it’s far more costly to live with chronic back pain.
+You have to miss out on activities you love, and end up with a surgery you never even wanted.

 But it can’t be the traditional kind where all you get is cookie cutter treatment plans.
-Physical therapists who don’t contract with insurance companies are able to spend more time with you and create a truly customized plan of care.
+Physical therapists who don’t contract with insurance companies are able to spend more time with you.
+Allowing them to create a truly customized plan of care.

-We focus on getting to know you and your body instead of what paperwork needs to be filled out for your next insurance authorization.
+We focus on getting to know you and your body.
+Not what paperwork needs to be filled out for your next healthcare insurance authorization.

 Our clients like this model because they get long-term success instead of short-term pain relief.
-Our therapists like this model because they are free to use their brains and actually do what they were trained to do.
+Our therapists like this model.
+They are free to use their brains and actually do what they were trained to do.

 The only way to do this, is to go outside your insurance.
 If you are curious about whether or not this model of physical therapy is right for you just give us a call!